T-962 more improvements

 still drift.
 But this is enough for us to function properly.

-PCB TSx sensors are used for precise soldering control.
-In this case I installed
+Additional T-sensors (MCP9600) are used for precise soldering control.

 The TS buttons show the dialog box for the individual setting of the PCB sensors.